Ancient archaeological sites, cultural celebrations and afternoons by the water make Athens a great family-friendly vacation spot.

 Recommended neighborhoods for kids and families

-Consider Koukaki and Pangrati, both central neighborhoods that are close enough to walk to the historical sites you but just far away enough to relax just out of the crowds with your kids.
-Tree-lined streets, shaded restaurants and cafes and cute squares in which the children can play at a safe distance of your morning coffee are in abundance in these areas.
-Look to places like Frater & Soror in Pangrati for a leisurely brunch or lunch in a square in which other children also play.
+Consider Koukaki and Pangrati, both central neighborhoods that are close enough to walk to the historical sites but just far away enough to relax just out of the crowds with your kids.
+Tree-lined streets, shaded restaurants and cafes and cute squares in which the children can play at a safe distance from your morning coffee are abundant in these areas.
+Look to places like Frater & Soror in Pangrati for a leisurely brunch or lunch in a square where other children also play.
 If you’re in need of a quick pick-me-up after visiting the historical sites of the Acropolis and Agora, make a beeline for the Museum of Islamic Art and its pretty terrace, which has plenty of room for the kids to play while you enjoy ice-cold coffees.

 How to get around with kids and families